acmumn/mailer/README.md

 ### GET `/template/1`

-Requires a cookie granting admin privileges.
+Requires a cookie granting admin privileges and `AUTH_SERVER` to be defined.
 Renders with the data in the query string.

 ### POST `/template/1`

-Requires a cookie granting admin privileges.
+Requires a cookie granting admin privileges and `AUTH_SERVER` to be defined.
 Renders with the data in the body.

+### GET `/status`

+Always responds with an HTTP 204.

+### POST `/send`

+Requires a service cookie and `AUTH_SERVER` to be defined.
+The body should contain:

+-	`mailing_list` -- The name of the mailing list.
+-	`template` -- The name of the template.
+-	`data` -- A JSON string containing the data to render into the template.
+-	`email` -- The email address to send to.
+-	`subject` -- The subject line of the email.

+If everything is valid, will respond with an HTTP 202.